kgremillion/webscraping-analytics/README.md

-# webscraping-analytics
+# Webscraping Marketing Analytics

-ipynbs on with code to scrape marketing analytics from LinkedIn &amp; Google Analytics
+*About:* ipynbs on with code to scrape marketing analytics from LinkedIn &amp; Google Analytics